 In all that I do both professionally and personally, I believe with all my heart that how we view the one who is other is an important conversation, and I love having those conversations.
 The conversations come out in my writing and in my interactions with people from around the world who have made Boston and Cambridge their home.

-- What made you write Passages Through Pakistan?
+What made you write Worlds Apart?
 Is this a visceral reaction to the current political climate?